j-fu/VoronoiFVM.jl/README.md

 Solver for coupled nonlinear partial differential equations based on the Voronoi finite volume method.

 This Julia package merges the ideas behind [pdelib](http://www.wias-berlin.de/software/pdelib/?lang=0)/fvsys with the multiple dispatch paradigm of Julia.
 It allows to avoid the implementation of function derivatives.
-It instead uses [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) and [DiffResults.jl](https://github.com/JuliaDiff/DiffResults.jl) to evaluate user functions along with their jacobians.
+It instead uses [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) and [DiffResults.jl](https://github.com/JuliaDiff/DiffResults.jl) to evaluate user functions along with their jacobians and calculate derivatives of solutions with respect to their parameters.

 [Changes](https://j-fu.github.io/VoronoiFVM.jl/stable/changes)